LC-Linkous/reverse_engineering_notes/README.md

 ---
 #### Mobile

 Mobile application analysis examines iOS and Android applications to understand functionality, data handling, and implementations (including security).
-This type of reverse engineering requires understanding platform-specific architectures, runtime environments, and occasionally having access to specfic equipment.
-Some types of application (App) an dprogram analysis can be done without a cellular connection, but for others such as a messaging-based applications a cellular connection may be required for full operation.
+This type of reverse engineering requires understanding platform-specific architectures, runtime environments, and occasionally having access to specific equipment.
+Some types of application (app) and program analysis can be done without a cellular connection, but for others such as a messaging-based applications a cellular connection may be required for full operation.

 Static analysis tools can decompile mobile apps to reveal source code, API calls, and embedded resources like certificates or configuration files.
 Dynamic analysis involves monitoring app behavior during runtime, similar to other code analysis topics, but this can include watching activity on a cellular network.

-Reverse engineering or security research done on a mobile device may be contained to an emulation enviornment.
+Reverse engineering or security research done on a mobile device may be contained to an emulation environment.

 In cases where a cellular connection is needed, testing must either be done in isolation with specialized equipment or professionally with networking tools.
-Research involving cellular data is not typically acessable to the average person.
+Research involving cellular data is not typically accessible to the average person.

 **Task Examples**